Delayed and 5G: These are Apple’s new iPhones

-A.On Tuesday, pple presented four iPhone models that now support the new 5G cellular standard for the first time.
+Apple presented four iPhone models on Tuesday that now support the new 5G cellular standard for the first time.
 The iPhone 12 family was not only presented later due to the corona, but will also go on sale much later.
 Two model variants, the iPhone 12 and the 12 Pro, will be available from October 23, the other two not until November.
 Regardless of the deviations from the usual cycle, Apple can still serve the Christmas business.

 The new devices all support 5G and have a modified design compared to the previous models, which is based on the design language of the current iPad Pro tablets, i.e. it is based on distinctive corners.
 Previously there were three iPhone variants, now there are four.
 The youngest child is called Mini and is a rather small device with a display diagonal of 5.4 inches.
 Like its predecessor, the standard version is 6.1 inches, and the two Pro models are 6.1 and 6.7 inches.
 The top device iPhone 12 Pro Max is slightly larger than the previous top model.
 The devices are lighter and thinner, says Apple.